Majoring in Music at Occidental

 Music Major Concentrations

-Music theory placement: Placement in Theory and Practice of Music I (MUSC 151) is determined in one of two ways: by satisfactory performance on the Music Theory Placement Exam given during Orientation Week each fall, or by completing Materials of Music (MUSC 101) with a grade of "C" or higher.
-Students who do not place into Theory and Practice of Music I (MUSC 151) will enter the course sequence with Materials of Music (MUSC 101).
+Music theory placement: Placement in Music Theory II (MUSC 151) is determined in one of two ways: by satisfactory performance on the Music Theory Placement Exam or by completing Materials of Music (MUSC 101) with a grade of "C" or higher.
+Students who do not place into Music Theory II (MUSC 151) will begin the course sequence with Materials of Music (MUSC 101).